dolthub/go-mysql-server/README.md

 ### Old `pilosalib` driver

-`pilosalib` driver was renamed to `pilosa` and now `pilosa` does not require an external pilosa server.
+`pilosalib` driver was renamed to `pilosa` and now `pilosa` does not require an external pilosa server. `pilosa` is not supported on Windows.

 ### Metrics